 Puerto Ayora is home to the Charles Darwin Research Station, and this just might be one of the highlights of your trip.
 The kids in Galapagos are guaranteed to see some cool animals, and you’ll find signs explaining different facts about the animals as well as what conservation efforts are in place for them.
 It’s also one of the few areas where you can take a close-up view of baby tortoises that are younger than four years old.
 Kids in Galapagos already interested in sustainability, conservation, and ecology will find fascinating to explore the research station’s displays.

 The islands are located right on the equator, so unprotected skin usually burns badly.
 The reason: sun rays here are perpendicular all year round.
 When the weather is only 87 degrees, it will feel like 95, and the sun will be beating down directly on you.
-Even if you’re not prone to burning at home, you’ll still want to slather up before you eat lunch, after you go in the ocean and generally every three to four hours.
-A wide-brimmed hat can provide you with necessary shade that will protect the top of your head, your sensitive eyes and your shoulders.
+Even if you’re not prone to burn at home, you’ll still want to slather up before you eat lunch, after you go in the ocean and generally every three to four hours.
+A wide-brimmed hat can provide you with a necessary shade that will protect the top of your head, your sensitive eyes, and your shoulders.
 Many people also bring umbrellas for the portable shade.
 Expedition vessels will organize, depending on the location, an early outing in order to skip the hottest times of the day when walking.

 You’ll find plenty of great sights and animals to take pictures of, and your kids in Galapagos are going to want their own special memories.
 Rather than trying to share your camera or worrying about them damaging an expensive one, just take along a kid-friendly model that they can easily use.
 They’ll love having control over their own camera, and you may be impressed at the shots they take.
 Fortunately, today’s technology has brought down the price of basic digital cameras to levels worth the expense.
 If your kid is already into digital photography, and loves the underwater world, finding a water-resistant camera is not a bad idea at all.
 Make sure you pack plenty of storage media.
 Flash photography is not allowed, so turn off the flash on all cameras before you start taking pictures.

 When visiting any official National Park visitor site, you’ll be always accompanied by a licensed naturalist guide.
-This person will be in charge of not only showing you around and walking the trails with you, but will provide you with the most rewarding natural-history interpretation for understanding the overall picture of the Galapagos.
+This person will be in charge of not only showing you around and walking the trails with you but will provide you with the most rewarding natural-history interpretation for understanding the overall picture of the Galapagos.
 At the end of the holiday, you will notice what a powerful message the islands deliver.
 Take the time to understand fully what each program and tour explores while in the islands.
-These experiences do create fun and unforgettable memories for the entire family.
+These experiences do create fun and unforgettable memories for the entire family

 Blog Reviewed & Edited by: Francisco Dousdebés